Adrian Jones (sculptor)

 Alfred Adrian Jones MVO (9 February 1845 – 24 January 1938) was an English sculptor and painter who specialized in depicting animals, particularly horses.
 Before becoming a full-time artist he was an army veterinary surgeon for twenty-three years.
-On retirement from the Army, Jones established himself as an artist with a studio in London.
+On retirement from the British Army, Jones established himself as an artist with a studio in London.
 He became a regular exhibitor at the Royal Academy and in commercial galleries from 1884 onwards.
 His training as a veterinary surgeon gave him a deep knowledge of equine anatomy which he used in his work to great effect.
 He created the sculpture Peace descending on the Quadriga of War, on top of the Wellington Arch at Hyde Park Corner in London.
 Following both the Boer War and World War I, Jones created a number of notable war memorials including the Royal Marines Memorial and the Cavalry of the Empire Memorial, both in central London.
 Alongside the public monuments he created, Jones made equestrian and equine statuettes and portrait busts.
 Whilst well known as a sculptor, Jones was also an accomplished painter.

 Biography

 Early life and military career

 Jones was born in Ludlow, Shropshire, the fourth son of James Brookholding Jones and his wife Jane Marshall, and was educated at Ludlow Grammar School.
 Despite his wish for a career as an artist, Jones was persuaded by his father to train as a vet.
 He studied at the Royal Veterinary College, qualifying as a veterinary surgeon in 1866.
-He enrolled in the Army as a veterinary officer in the Royal Horse Artillery the following year and served from 1867 to 1890.
+He enrolled in the British Army as a veterinary officer in the Royal Horse Artillery the following year and served from 1867 to 1890.
 During this time he saw service in the Abyssinian Expedition of 1868 before joining the 3rd Hussars in 1869.
 From 1871 to 1881 he served with the Queen's Bays in Ireland and was then attached to the 7th Queen's Own Hussars and fought with them in the First Anglo-Boer War in 1881.
 In South Africa he was attached to the Inniskilling Dragoons.
 In 1884 Jones served in Egypt where he selected camels for the Nile Expedition and finally joined the 2nd Life Guards, retiring in 1890 with the rank of captain.
 He was awarded a medal for his service in Abyssinia and the Khedive's Star for his work on the Nile Expedition.
 Jones was made a member of the Royal Victorian Order in 1907.